 Heart of Italy

-920 miles through the heart of Italy with an average of 40 miles per day including three rest days.
-There is an elevation gain of 2430' on average per day over rolling hills and some longer climbs.
+825 miles through the heart of Italy with an average of 36 miles per day including three rest days and two travel days.
+There is an elevation gain of 2739' per average cycling day over rolling hills and some longer climbs.
 Advanced cycling level.
-Moderate level with an electric-assist ebike.
+Moderate level with an e-bike.

-24 nights lodging, all breakfasts, dinners, & snacks on riding days, SAG support throughout the day, daily luggage transfers, detailed maps, cue sheets and GPS files, ferry to Sicily, mechanical support, send-off banquet, celebration dinner, and trained bilingual guides.
+24 nights lodging, all breakfasts, dinners, & snacks on riding days, SAG support throughout the day, daily luggage transfers, detailed maps, cue sheets and GPS files, shuttle to Pompeii, train to Messina, ferry to Sicily, mechanical support, send-off banquet, celebration dinner, and trained bilingual guides.

 We will stay in a mix of hotels and inns each night.